 Deeply cut foliage emerges crimson in spring turning to flat red, with stunning crimson fall color; gracefully cascading habit with age, a magnificent selection for the garden or small home landscape

-Chitose Yama Japanese Maple has attractive brick red foliage which emerges red in spring.
+Chitose Yama Japanese Maple is primarily valued in the landscape for its cascading habit of growth.
+It has attractive brick red deciduous foliage which emerges red in spring.
 The small serrated lobed palmate leaves are highly ornamental and turn an outstanding crimson in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Chitose Yama Japanese Maple is a deciduous tree with a shapely form and gracefully arching branches.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.